SheetJS/js-codepage/README.md

 of Windows.
 In older versions of Windows (e.g. Windows 98) these files followed the name pattern `CP_#.NLS`, but newer versions use the name pattern `C_#.NLS`.

+## Testing

+`make test` will run the nodejs-based test.

+To run the in-browser tests, run a local server and go to the `ctest` directory.
+`make ctestserv` will start a python `SimpleHTTPServer` server on port 8000.

+To update the browser artifacts, run `make ctest`.

 ## Sources

 - [Unicode Consortium Public Mappings](http://www.unicode.org/Public/MAPPINGS/)